 Recap: Donna awakens to thumping noises on the beach house deck.
 When she goes outside to investigate, she encounters Ray, who's hauling in a large load of pumpkins.
 She asks him what the hell he's doing, so he tells her it's her anniversary present.
 She reminds him that they have nothing to celebrate on account of she dumped his ass two episodes ago, but he seems unfazed by this and tells her it's a new year and therefore a new beginning.
 He asks her if she's going to the Halloween party at the After Dark, and she tells him she is.
 He offers her a ride to the club, then self-piteously points out how hard he's trying, and Donna softens and says, "I know you are."
 [Bad response, Donna.]
 He tells her he'll be at the party in case she wants to talk or dance with him, and she mutters, "We'll see."
 [Bad answer, Donna.]
 He then wishes her a happy anniversary and heads out.

 California University.
 Susan tells Brandon that she'll meet him at the party since she wants her costume to be a surprise...and she hints that it's of the feminist nature.
 Shocker.
 Steve and Donna are watching a portly football player eat an insane amount of food - and the team's yummy quarterback, Joe Bradley, walks over and casually joins the conversation.
 Joe explains that the team has been on a winning streak and that all the players are very superstitious about following certain rituals.
 He tells Donna that, for example, he doesn't change his underwear before a game, then calls her "incredibly cute" and teases her for being so gullible.
 She blushes and tells him she has to get to class, and he brazenly asks her when he'll see her again.
 She asks him if he's going to the Halloween party at the After Dark, and he quickly replies, "I am now."
 [You're a quarterback, Joe.
-You could do a helluva lot better than Donna.]
-Donna blushes at his obvious interest in her and then flounces off to class.
+You can do better than Donna.]
+Donna blushes at his implausible interest in her and then flounces off to class.

 Elsewhere in the Student Union, Steve joins Clare at her table to discuss their near-doink.
 He tells her it's probably a good thing it didn't happen 'cause he had nightmares about it all week.
 Ouch.
 Clare masks her hurt feelings by snarking about his many shortcomings...and when Steve gets up and leaves, she reaches into her bag, pulls out the tarot card entitled "The Lovers", and rips it up.